NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - First hit hitbox duration increased by one frame
     - Second hitboxes are bigger if the first is hit
 - 2X
-    - Starts 3 frames faster and ends 8 frames later
+    - DEF from frames 11-45, animation ends frame 55
     - Drains slightly more than 12.5% meter on a miss at the end of the move
     - Activation gives opponent no chakra on hit (TODO 2X now loses meter when she can no longer counter instead of the end of the move?)
     - Chakra is taken the first frame of the capture state instead of on activation of super freeze